janus-idp/backstage-showcase/README.md

 - [Node.js](https://nodejs.org/en/) 18
 - [yarn](https://classic.yarnpkg.com/en/docs/install#debian-stable)

-Information on running the showcase app can be found in our [Getting Started](https://github.com/janus-idp/backstage-showcase/blob/main/docs/index.md) documentation.
-In the documentation is how to set up and run an instance of the showcase app locally.
+Information on running RHDH can be found in our [Getting Started](https://github.com/redhat-developer/rhdh/blob/main/docs/index.md) documentation.
+In the documentation is how to set up and run an instance locally.
 We plan to expand upon the documentation at a later point if there is enough interest in other methods for getting the app up and running.

 We are excited to see people wanting to contribute to our project and welcome anyone who wishes to participate.
 You are more than welcome to browse through our open issues and tackle anything you feel confident in working on.

 We also welcome non code contributions in the form of bug reporting and documentation writing.
-If you run across any bugs in the showcase app, please raise an issue here in [GitHub](https://github.com/janus-idp/backstage-showcase/issues/new?assignees=&labels=kind%2Fbug%2Cstatus%2Ftriage&template=bug.md).
+If you run across any bugs, please raise an issue here in [GitHub](https://github.com/redhat-developer/rhdh/issues/new?assignees=&labels=kind%2Fbug%2Cstatus%2Ftriage&template=bug.md).

 ## Community, Discussion, and Support